someobserver/recurgence/math/09-recurgent-field-equations/06-compression-and-abstraction/index.md

 ##### **9.13.3.1 Computational Representations of Meta-Recurgent Tensors**

 The meta-recurgent coupling tensors $R^{(n)}$ are characterized by exponential growth in dimensionality: each recursion level introduces three additional indices, yielding $O(d^{3n})$ complexity for an $n$-level tensor in $d$ dimensions.
-To render these objects computationally accessible, specialized data structures are employed:
+To make these objects computationally accessible, specialized data structures are used:

 ---